-The UK government has said that it will not continue to seek access to the secure aspects of Galileo for military purposes after Brexit.
+The EU has said its rules mean the UK will be excluded from the more militarily sensitive parts of Galileo and the UK government has said that it will not continue to seek access to these for military purposes after Brexit.
 It said this is because of the EU’s reluctance to allow a non-member country to be involved in the development of the project’s secure elements.
 As a result, the UK is looking into building its own satellite navigations system.

 The EU’s Brexit negotiator, Michel Barnier, has said that “Galileo's civil and commercial signal will obviously still be accessible to the United Kingdom and its businesses.”

 This article is part of our Ask Full Fact series on Brexit, answering your questions about Brexit and the latest negotiations between the UK and the EU.

 We updated this article with new content provided by UK in a Changing Europe.

 We need facts more than ever.

 Right now, it’s difficult to know what or who to trust.
 Misinformation is spreading.
 Politics and the media are being pushed to the limit by advancements in technology and uncertainty about the future.
 We need facts more than ever.